vertexproject/synapse/docs/synapse/glossary.rst

 Fork
 ----

-Within Synapse, forking refers to the process of creating a new, empty, writable :ref:`gloss-layer` on top of the fork's original :ref:`gloss-view`.
+Within Synapse, **fork** may refer to the process of forking a :ref:`gloss-view`, or to the forked view itself.

+When you fork a view, you create a new, empty, writable :ref:`gloss-layer` on top of the fork's original view.
 The writable layer from the original view becomes read-only with respect to the fork.
 Any changes made within a forked view are made within the new writable layer.
-These changes can optionally be merged back into the original view, or discarded.
+These changes can optionally be merged back into the original view (in whole or in part), or discarded.
 (Note that any view-specific automation, such as triggers, dmons, or cron jobs, are **not** copied to the forked view.
-However, depending on the automation, it may be activated if / when data is merged down into the original view.)
+However, depending on the automation, it may be activated if / when data is merged down into the original view.

 .. _gloss-form: